 REF: For complete information on how to use SYNC FLAGs, see the "Using SYNC FLAGs to Control Sequences of Tasks" section.

 Output Variables: ZTSK:

-(Usually returned) The task number assigned to a task, returned whenever a task is successfully created.
+task, returned whenever a task is successfully created.
 It can be used as an input variable to the other TaskMan application mode APIs.